Meet Ray, your organic search and analytics data nerd

 As a social media marketer, I was curious about what users were doing beyond our Facebook ads.

-I quickly learned about website analytic tools like Adobe & Google Analytics.
-I started to figure out how to create reports, what metrics (indicators of data performance) meant, and what they could be used to interpret what was happening.
+I quickly learned about website analytics tools like Adobe & Google Analytics.
+I began to understand how to create reports, what metrics (indicators of data performance) meant, and how to use them to interpret what was happening.

 I admired Kate Toon for a long time.
 Most of all, I fully agreed with her no-BS approach to marketing and topics.
 She was also highly transparent and a good egg.